 This course will provide credit for practical experience undertaken in settings approved by the instructor.
 Settings may be diverse (e.g., group homes, clinics, schools, businesses) but will allow the student to accumulate supervised experience toward the requirement for such experience for BACB certification.
-Graded on S/U basis.
 Co-requisites ABA 6213 and ABA 6223 or permission of instructor.
-Fall Term.
+Fall.